SmartekWorks/smartekworks.github.io/swat/ref_agent_api.md

 Agent API Specification
 ---

 **API Call** system operation will call the Agent API with following specification.
-You should build your own API implementation conforming this specification.
+You should build your own API implementation conforming to this specification.

 #### Request